Posting cadence

 How often should a beginner post?+

-Why not start with an ambitious schedule?+
+Why should I avoid an ambitious posting schedule?+

-When should I increase my cadence?+
+When is the right time to increase my posting cadence?+

 Create mortgage content with a calmer workflow